HaniceSun/hanicesun.github.io/resume.md

 East China Normal University

+## Skills

+- Python, R, C, Rust, git, and Linux (command line)

+- High performance computing (slurm) and containerization (docker and singularity)

+- Cloud computing (AWS and GCP) and workflow management (Snakemake and Nextflow)

+- Bioinformatics (blast, bwa, samtools, STAR, featureCounts, GATK, plink, seurat, scanpy)

+- Biostatistics (significance tests, confidence interval, power calculation, bayesian inference, DESeq2, statsmodels)

+- Machine Learning (scikit-learn) and Deep Learning (Tensorflow and PyTorch)

+- Multiomics: Genomics (WGS, WES, genotyping), Transcriptomics (bulk and single cell RNA-Seq, long reads), Proteomics (MS/MS), and Epigenomics (ATAC-Seq, ChIP-Seq).
+Linkage analysis, QTL and GWAS.

 ## Projects

-- **Splicing-mediated transcript fusion and oncogene activation in multiple cancers**
+### Splicing-mediated transcript fusion and oncogene activation in multiple cancers

-    - Designed the project with an idea to explore splice-mediated gene fusion events in cancer patients.
+- Designed the project to explore splicing-mediated gene fusion events in cancer patients.

 - Reanalyzed both whole exome sequencing (WES) and RNA-Seq data from over 10,000 patients across 33 cancer types from the TCGA project using a negative binomial-based generalized linear model.

-    - Discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion), including the CDKN1A-RAB44 event in bladder, stomach, and skin cancers.
+- Discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion), including the CDKN1A-RAB44 hit in bladder, stomach, and skin cancers.

-    - Collaborated with other labs to validate the finding using CRISPR/Cas9 editing, RT-PCR, Sanger sequencing, qPCR, RNA-Seq, and phoenotyping assays.
-Analyzed the data and interpreted the results.
+- Lead the collabration with other labs to validate the finding using CRISPR/Cas9 editing, RT-PCR, Sanger sequencing, qPCR, RNA-Seq, and phoenotyping assays.

-    - Prepared the manuscript.
+- Analyzed the data, interpreted the results, and prepared the manuscript.
 Proposed a splicing-mediated readthrough stabilization (SRS) model as a novel mechanism for oncogene activation.

-- **RNA-binding protein RBM20-deficient dilated cardiomyopathy**
+### RNA-binding protein RBM20-deficient dilated cardiomyopathy

+- Identified a suspicious missense mutation in RBM20 through linkage analysis in a family affected by dilated cardiomyopathy by analyzing whole exome sequencing (WES) and whole genome sequencing (WGS) data.

+- Identified splicing targets of RBM20 using RNA-Seq data from humans and pigs given that RBM20 is an RNA-binding protein.

+- Collaborated with collegues to validate the mutation using CRISPR/Cas9 editing in human induced pluripotent stem (iPS) cells and differentiating them into cardiomyocytes.

+- By applying drug repositioning strategy in the data from the Integrated Network-based Cellular Signatures (LINCS) project, we nominated compounds, retinoic acid and cardiac glycoside, that can potentially rescue the phenotype.

-Starting with a family affected by dilated cardiomyopathy, I analyzed whole exome sequencing (WES) and whole genome sequencing (WGS) data from the family members and identified a suspicious missense mutation in RBM20 through linkage analysis.
-Given that RBM20 is an RNA-binding protein, I further identified its splicing targets using RNA-Seq data from humans and pigs.
-We validated this finding by performing CRISPR/Cas9 editing in human induced pluripotent stem (iPS) cells and differentiating them into cardiomyocytes.
-By integrating gene expression data from thousands of tissues in the GTEx project, I proposed a model for the tissue-specific splicing of a mitochondrial inner membrane protein, IMMT, suggesting a molecular link between energy supply deficiencies and dilated cardiomyopathy.
+- By integrating gene expression data from thousands of tissues in the The Genotype-Tissue Expression (GTEx) project, I proposed a model for the tissue-specific splicing of a mitochondrial inner membrane protein, IMMT, suggesting a molecular link between energy supply deficiencies and dilated cardiomyopathy.

-- **Mutation and regulatory elements underlying neonatal diabetes**
+### Mutation and regulatory elements underlying neonatal diabetes

-By analyzing whole genome sequencing (WGS) and array-based genotyping data from mice, I identified a suspicious intronic mutation that correlates with neonatal diabetes.
-We validated that the mutation causes diabetes by introducing it into both B6 and NOD mice using CRISPR/Cas9 editing.
-I proposed a mechanism where the mutation creates a novel splice site, resulting in a longer transcript but truncated protein, which has been verified.
-We are now working with bulk and single-cell data (scRNA-Seq and scATAC-Seq) throughout development to investigate additional regulatory elements and understand why the phenotype is specific to the pancreas.
-I am also working on large-scale QTL mapping (eQTL, caQTL, and pQTL) on multiomics datasets of human islets to study the genetic architecture of diabetes.
+- Identified a suspicious intronic mutation in neonatal diabetes by analyzing whole genome sequencing (WGS) and array-based genotyping data from mice.

+- Collaborated with collegues to validate the mutation is causing diabetes by introducing it into both B6 and NOD mice using CRISPR/Cas9 editing.

+- Proposed a mechanism where the mutation creates a novel splice site, resulting in a longer transcript but truncated protein, which has been verified.

+- Working with bulk and single-cell data (scRNA-Seq and scATAC-Seq) throughout development to investigate additional regulatory elements and understand why the phenotype is specific to the pancreas.

+- Working on large-scale QTL mapping (eQTL, caQTL, and pQTL) on multiomics datasets of human islets to study the genetic architecture of diabetes.

-- **Applying machine learning/deep learning in omics data**
+### Applying machine learning/deep learning in omics data

-    - Evaluated machine learning models (Random Forrest, XGBoost, SVM, etc.) in predicting ancestry from genotyping data.
+- Applied machine learning models (Random Forrest, XGBoost, SVM, etc.) in predicting ancestry from genotyping data.

 - Developed deep learning models (CNN, ResNet, GPT backbone with attention) in predicting selenocysteine and tissue-specific splicing from DNA sequences.

-## Scientific Skills

-- Python, R, C, git, Linux, and High Performance Computing

-- Workflow (Snakemake and Nextflow)

-- Cloud computing (AWS and GCP)

-- Bioinformatics (blast, bwa, STAR, featureCounts, samtools, GATK, plink, seurat, scanpy) and Biostatistics (DESeq2, edgeR, limma, statsmodels)

-- Machine Learning (scikit-learn) and Deep Learning (Tensorflow and PyTorch)

-- Genomics (WGS, WES, genotyping), Transcriptomics (bulk and single cell RNA-Seq), Proteomics (MS/MS), and Epigenomics (ATAC-Seq, ChIP-Seq, Cut & Run)

-- Linkage analysis, QTL mapping, and GWAS

-## Research Interests

-- Disease Genetics (Cancer, Cardiomyopathy, Diabetes, ...)

-- Multiomics

-- Machine Learning, Deep Learning, and AI 4 Drug Discovery

 ## Certifications